ClearBreach

 Always

-Formal RROSH determination with score, verdict tier, and obligations triggered — the primary record of your assessment.
+Formal RROSH determination with score, RROSH verdict (BELOW_RROSH or RROSH), and obligations triggered — the primary record of your assessment.

 2.